codeclimate/styleguide/README.md

 - Use parentheses when defining methods that take arguments
 - Don't use `unless` with an `else` branch.
 Switch the conditionals.
 - Do, or do not.
 There is no `try`.
-- Define error classes with `Class.new` where no subclass behavior required:
+- Define error classes with `Class.new` where no subclass behavior is required:

   ```rb
   TerribleMorningException = Class.new(StandardError)